peter279k/today-co/README.md

 # TodayCo

-# Deprecated
+# We're back
 As you will see, this prepository has been inactive for about three years.

-The `Sielx` framework has been deprecated from Symfony team and [@youmu257](https://github.com/youmu257) doesn't have much available time to do collabrations for this repository.
+The `Sielx` framework has been deprecated from Symfony team.

+And glad that [@youmu257](https://github.com/youmu257) comes back to do this at his available time to do contributions for this repository.

 I will stop updating on this repository and creating new project with modern/latest PHP frameworks to keep this contiuning developemnt :).